How to SalesForce

 • Plan Before Implementation: Prior to beginning the configuration, precisely identify the function of each record type and their distinctions.

-• Reduce the Total Amount of Document Types: Keep in mind that having too many record types can make maintenance and user experience more difficult.
+• Reduce the Total Number of Document Types: Keep in mind that having too many record types can make maintenance and user experience more difficult.

 • Make Use of Uniform Naming Conventions: To prevent confusion, give record types names that are precise and consistent.